cestef/blog.cstef.dev/src/content/blog/shamir-secret-sharing.md

 ## How Shamir's Secret Sharing Works

-With the basics of polynomials and Lagrange interpolation in mind, we can now dive into Shamir's Secret Sharing.
+With the basics of polynomials and Lagrange interpolation in mind, let's dive in!

 The main idea behind this is to split a secret $s$ into $n$ parts, such that any $k$ parts can be used to reconstruct the secret, but any $k-1$ parts are not enough to do so, and do not give any information about the secret.